 Please see my article on relativism for greater understanding on this basic “operating system” view of human life on this planet.

-The truth is that a new group of people have created a new ethic that THEY insist is the only right ethic and that everyone MUST agree with and abide by.
-If we don’t agree with their new ethic, then we are ‘the enemy’ and we are ‘haters’.
-This new group of people are ethical relativists or ERs…typically they are people who don’t believe God exists (and thus don't believe a higher Standard or accountablity exist) and typically those who identify with and hold what is labeled as liberal ideology.
+The truth is that a new group of people have created a new morality that THEY insist is the only right moral code and that everyone MUST agree with and abide by.
+If we don’t agree with their new morals, then we are ‘the enemy’ and we are ‘haters’.
+This new group of people are moral relativists or MRs…typically they are people who don’t believe God exists (and thus don't believe a higher Standard or accountability exist) and typically those who identify with and hold what is labeled as liberal ideology.

 This, dear reader - the adoption of the new morals and associated rejection of reason - is the beginning of the end of free speech and ultimately, the beginning of the end to political freedom as well.

 The MRs believe that since no transcendent or higher or God-given ethic exists, that THEIR ethic is the ultimate ethic that must be adopted.
 They are as convinced of this as the eager young preacher is convinced of what they perceive as 'God’s rules', and they are just a fervent.
 Unfortunately for the general population of the U.S., the MRs don’t believe their ethic is optional, or that it can only be practiced within smaller groups within the U.S. culture (“churches” or religious groups or communities).
 Rather, they believe their ethic MUST BE UNIVERSALLY accepted by all of the U.S. population, and they intend to use the U.S. Government and new laws to force that view.